Good Energy: Generation operations

 As of June 2017, Good Energy had two wind farms (at Delabole, north Cornwall, and Hampole, South Yorkshire) and eight solar farms.

 Delabole wind farm was the first commercial wind farm in the UK.
 In December 2008, planning approval was granted to Good Energy in order to refurbish (repower) the wind farm.
 The development was financed by an £11.8 million package including a £9.6 million loan from the Co-operative Bank and £2.2 million equity from Good Energy Group's own resources.
 In August 2010 the ten original turbines were replaced by four more powerful turbines and in February 2011 Delabole was reopened.
 In January 2013, Good Energy launched a community tariff offering people living near the wind farm a 20 per cent discount on their energy bills.

 In December 2017, the company announced that two solar sites would return to community ownership.
 In November 2021, during the 2021 natural gas supplier crisis, Good Energy said it would sell its entire 47.5 MW generation portfolio, which had a net book value of £56.8 million and provided around 15% of customers' electricity.
 The sale to Bluefield Solar Income Fund was completed in January 2022 for £24.5m.

-Praise and awards

-An independent review from the National Consumer Council in 2006 stated: "For those consumers who want a green electricity supply, pure and simple, (Good Energy's) is probably the closest they will get to it."
-The NCC also found that, of twelve green supply tariffs, Good Energy's was one of only two that were going farther than they are required to by law (but see criticism section below).
-A 2007 Guardian article echoed the NCC's belief that Good Energy's was the best green tariff and in 2008 Good Energy was named Best Buy for green electricity by Ethical Consumer magazine.

-Which? magazine named Good Energy best utility company for customer service in 2010, 2012, 2013, and best energy company for customer service in 2014.

-Good Energy has won awards including: the Sunday Times' best Green Company, the Sustainable Housing Awards' Sustainable Innovation award for its HotROCs scheme, the Micropower Award for Innovation, the Wiltshire Wildlife Trust Award for Outstanding Contribution to the Environment, the British Renewable Energy Company Award, the Observer Ethical Award for Best Online Retail Initiative and PLUS Markets CEO of the Year 2010.

-A report from Which? in September 2019 found that Good Energy fully met all criteria for supply of renewable energy.
-The company was recognised for matching all of its customers’ electricity demand through generating enough clean power from its own projects and buying directly from UK renewable generators.